How To Become a DJ in 4 easy steps

 If you continue reading until here, congratulations.
 You are ready to become a DJ.
 First thing first, we need to take a quick look at what you will need to do.

 - Get booked at an event

-Those 4 easy steps are the base to become a professional DJ.
+Those four easy steps are the base to become a professional DJ.

 DJ and Music Producer

-I didn’t know everything when I started but I found my way and I managed to become a professional DJ with many live performances, a radio show and a couple of record label cooperations. l will share with you all my opinions, knowledge and experience I gained these years.
-The article is separated in 4 steps in order to give a clear step-by-step guidance on how to become a DJ.
+I didn’t know everything when I started, but I found my way, and I managed to become a professional DJ with many live performances, a radio show and a couple of record label cooperations.
+I will share with you all my opinions, knowledge and experience I gained these years.
+The article is separated into four steps to giving clear step-by-step guidance on how to become a DJ.